The Best Beaches to Visit in Santa Cruz

 Beaches for Bonfires

-An evening bonfire can be the perfect cap for a day in the sun.
+Speaking off, an evening bonfire can be the perfect cap for a day in the sun.
 While a selection of Santa Cruz beaches have fire pits for those visitors wanting to roast marshmallows, host an evening singsong, or just enjoy the moonrise, not all beaches do.

 We’ve put together a list of our favorite Santa Cruz beaches amenable to the evening bonfire.